-NC State University’s Educational Leadership Academies seeks to increase student achievement by preparing and retaining principals in high-poverty, hard-to-staff, and historically low-performing schools.
+NC State University’s Educational Leadership Academies seek to increase student achievement by preparing and retaining principals in high-poverty, hard-to-staff, and historically low-performing schools.
 The Leadership Academies create a comprehensive leadership development and succession plan for NC high-need school districts.
 Each component is anchored in research-based best practices in leadership preparation and is designed to meet the specific contextualized needs of schools in North Carolina.

 Our educational leadership programs include: